Spider monkeys belong to the class of New World Monkeys and are believed to be the biggest of the different monkeys in that class.

 5. Spider monkeys lack an important appendage.

 There are no thumbs on the hands of spider monkeys.
 They are more specialised and have evolved away as thumbs are no longer needed by these monkeys.
-The absent of the thumb provides the spider monkey better grip when swinging from branch to branch.
+The absence of the thumb provides the spider monkey better grip when swinging from branch to branch.

 6. Spider monkeys are big on supporting the ecosystem.